Extend the life of IT assets and save up to 70% compared to the manufacturer with cost-effective hardware support from Technical Support Engineers.

 As of 2020, ICT was responsible for two percent of global emissions and consumed up to nine percent of the world’s total electricity, driving government legislation and external bodies, like COP26, to react.

 Some regulations in the UK have already started to affect real change.
-Since 1st March 2020, manufacturers are required to design and produce server and storage instruments that fulfil higher energy efficiency standards.
+Since 1st March 2020, manufacturers are required to design and produce server and storage instruments that fulfill higher energy efficiency standards.
 The regulations also require OEMs to provide thorough product and assembly information, as well as replacement components, to aid the repair and retrofitting of existing assets.

 New regulations included in the 2021 EcoDesign Directive of the European Union go even further to indemnify the lifespan of performant EOSL hardware, by obliging OEMs to issue the latest updates in security and firmware for up to eight years.
 This regulation covers an estimated 80-90% of all data center storage and server assets, helping to reassure CIOs previously concerned about potential security breaches when using hardware beyond its service life.